ligato/docs/docs/api/api-kvs.md

 ## Flag Stats

-Description: Get total and per-value counts pertaining value flag.
+Description: GET total and per-value counts by value flag.
 The following parameters are used to specify a value flag:

 - last-update: set to remember the last transaction that changed/updated the value
 - value-state: current state of the value